Ashish Nanda: Research, Teaching, & Advisory

 Nanda’s research, teaching, and advisory work focus on leadership, particularly in the context of professional services and institutions of higher education.
 He has published several case studies and articles and is a coauthor of Professional Services: Cases & Text.
 During his stint as Director, IIMA, Nanda has written on, and participated in conferences and task forces related to administration of higher education institutions, particularly Indian professional schools.

 Nanda has advised professional service organizations including asset management, investment banking, accounting, advertising, consulting (engineering, human resource, IT, management, and strategy), executive search, legal (law firms and legal and compliance departments), public relations, and real estate organizations; human capital intensive organizations, such as pharmaceutical corporations; His work with these organizations has spanned advisory board membership, strategic planning, organization design, governance systems, succession planning, compensation systems, recruitment and promotion practices, and leadership development.
 He has taught in executive development program tailored for professionals, entrepreneurs, and senior government officials.
 He has been a non-executive director on boards of public companies, private firms, partnerships, and not-for-profit organizations.

 Personal life

 Nanda was born in New Delhi in a family originally from West Punjab.
-He is married to Shubha Nanda, faculty at Tufts Dental School, Boston.
-The couple has a son, Pranav Nanda who is a neurosurgery resident at Massachusetts General Hospital.
+He is married to Shubha Nanda, faculty at Tufts University School of Dental Medicine in Boston, Massachusetts.
+The couple has a son, Pranav Nanda, who is a neurosurgery resident at Massachusetts General Hospital.